 Takagawa's style revolved around thick plays that enabled a constant flow of exchanges around the board.
-He attempted to embody the motto: "Flowing water does not fight what lies ahead."
-As such, he preferred peaceful exchanges and to avoid head-on confrontations.
+He attempted to embody the motto: "Flowing water does not compete for first place."
+As such, he preferred peaceful exchanges and avoided head-on confrontations whenever they were judged sufficient enough to keep him in the game.
 He utilized his thickness by creating a long, drawn out game where he could steadily squeeze his opponent's groups for small advantages.
 Often, this would result in a crop of center territory emerging in the late game.
 Additionally, his thickness would limit an opponent from beginning too many fights (i.e. his thickness would become an advantage in the fight), and would allow Takagawa the flexibility to make exchanges instead of battling head-on.
 His means for building thickness would be in his early joseki choices and playing of honte moves.

 He adopted the ideas of the shin-fuseki -- particularly in his 4-4 point openings -- and was open to emerging josekies.
 He was a noted admirer of Honinbo Shuei and would try to emulate Shuei into certain aspects of his play.
 Takagawa possessed strong & accurate positional judgement -- which was a primary result of continual counting during the game.
 He was known to count at certain time intervals to always update his positional analysis and efficiently use his game-time.
 This was because, as he explained, he wasn't a Go genius capable of evaluating positions by intuition or feeling alone.
 Ishida Yoshio even went so far as to say, "Takagawa in his best games calculated just how the fatigue factor was affecting his opponent and paced himself for the final spurt that gave him the win."